awesomemotive/wp-simple-pay-lite/stripe/readme.txt

 = 1.4.3 - TODO =

 * Tweak: Updated locale setting to allow specific languages recently added by Stripe.
 Also now defaults to "auto" (user's browser configuration).
+* Feature: Added System Report page to assist with troubleshooting and support.

 = 1.4.2 - August 14, 2015 =